Superleague Greece Youth Leagues: Superleague under 19

 It takes place in a single group.
 Any team taking the first place at the end of the season become a champion.
-The schedule is common to the Superleague's championship.
+The schedule is common to the Super League's championship.

 Superleague under 17

 It takes place in two groups, where the teams are placed with geographical criteria.
 The first two teams of each group qualify for the final stage, which takes place in a court with knockout matches (semi-finals and final).

 Superleague under 15

 It takes place in two groups, where the teams are placed with geographical criteria.
 The first team of each group qualify to the final, which takes place on a neutral stadium.
 The winner being a champion.
 Participation in this category is optional.